 Miles redeemed: 50,000 Amex Membership Rewards per person (100,000 total)

 How we earned the points: We already had lots of Amex points.
-Some from everyday spending, some from sign up bonuses.
+Some from everyday spending, some from welcome bonuses.

-I received a targeted offer for 50,000 Amex points when I signed up for the Premier Rewards Gold Card.
+I received a targeted offer for 50,000 Amex Membership Rewards points when I opened the Premier Rewards Gold Card.
 The annual fee was also waived.
 That card is no longer available, but a new version is available!
 It has been changed to the American Express Gold Card.

 - I found 2 MilesAAver business class seats* to Tokyo on an American Airlines flight for dates that work for us.